 Gonioscopy in Eye Care

-Gonioscopy Overview
+Gonioscopy Description

 Gonioscopy is a specialized eye examination technique used to visualize the anterior chamber angle structures of the eye, which are crucial in the diagnosis and management of glaucoma and other ocular conditions.
 The anterior chamber angle, where the cornea and iris meet, contains important structures such as the trabecular meshwork, Schlemm's Canal, and the ciliary body.
 These structures are essential for the regulation of intraocular pressure (IOP) by facilitating the drainage of aqueous humor from the eye.